 Retirement accounts like 401(k)s allow your investments to grow tax-free while they remain in the account.
 Unlike taxable brokerage accounts, where income tax or capital gains tax applies annually, you won’t owe taxes on your 401(k) earnings as they grow.

 For example, if you earn $1,500 per paycheck before taxes and contribute $300 to your 401(k), only $1,200 will be taxed.
 However, there are annual contribution limits.
-In 2024, you can contribute up to $23,000 (or $30,500 if you’re 50 or older).
-In 2025, the limits will be $23,500 and $31,000, respectively.
+In 2025, you can contribute up to $23,500 (or $31,000 if you’re 50 or older).

 What Happens When You Start Withdrawing Funds

 The tax-deferred benefit ends when you begin taking distributions.
 At that point, the funds you withdraw are considered taxable income.
-Some 401(k) plans automatically withhold a portion – typically around 20% – to cover taxes.
+Some 401(k) plans automatically withhold a portion, typically around 20%, to cover taxes.
 Be sure to check with your plan provider to understand how your withdrawals will be handled.

 When Can You Start Making Withdrawals?